 Being a little pragmatic, we can say hypnosis is simply the mental state in which your mind is between 4 and 8 Hertz.

 Hypnosis is like the daydreaming state in which you are conscious but somehow dissociated from what is happening around you.
 It bypasses the critical part of the conscious mind and creates a stronger connection to the unconscious mind.

 In your daily life, you are only aware of the thoughts in your conscious mind so you are consciously thinking about the problems and events right in front of you.
 Under hypnosis, you are aware of a broader range of thoughts, memories, and emotions.
 Hypnosis opens the doors to the unconscious mind.

 What Is Hypnotic Trance?

 A pleasant state of focus in a single stimulus.
-Hypnotic trance is so intense that all distractions fade away.
+Deep Hypnotic trance is so intense that all distractions fade away.
 Thus, the mind can create important changes in tiny periods of time and without any effort from your part.

 How Does Hypnosis Work?